nil-two/cdr/README.md

 This option takes precedence over `CDR_FILTER`.

 ```
-# Use fzy to select the directry
+# Use fzy to select the directory
 cdr -ffzy

-# Use fzf with preview to select the directry
+# Use fzf with preview to select the directory
 cdr -f'fzf --layout=reverse --preview='"'"'printf "# %s\n" {}; ls {}'"'"''
 ```

 ### -g, --git

-Enable searching from Git managed directoies.
+Enable searching from Git managed directories.
-This options is equivalent to `--base "$(git rev-parse --show-toplevel)" --source 'echo .; git ls-tree -rd --name-only --full-tree HEAD'`.
+This option is equivalent to `--base "$(git rev-parse --show-toplevel)" --source 'echo .; git ls-tree -rd --name-only --full-tree HEAD'`.
-This option takes precedence over CDR\_GIT.
+This option takes precedence over `CDR_GIT`.

 ```
-# Select a directory from Git managed directoies
+# Select a directory from Git managed directories
 cdr -g
 ```

 ### -G, --no-git

-Disable searching from Git managed directoies.
+Disable searching from Git managed directories.
 -g/--git and -G/--no-git can be specified at the same time, but the last one takes precedence.
+This option takes precedence over `CDR_GIT`.

 ```
 # Select a directory from directories under the current directory